azat-co/practicalnode/chapter1/chapter1.md

 ## Streaming Data in Node.js

-*Streaming data* means an application processes the data while it’s still receiving it.
-Node has supports for streams.
+*Streaming Data in Node.js* means processing data by Node.js application while transmission is in progress.
+Node supports streams.
 This feature is useful for extra large datasets, such as video or database migrations.

 Here's a basic example of using streams that reads a file as a stream and outputs the binary file content back to the standard output: